LCC-CIT/CS210-CourseMaterials/LectureNotes/SetUpPythonAndLibrariesForAI.md

 ### Install Python

-Tensorflow for MacOS currently (8/26/2025) requires python 3.9 or 3.10, it won't work with newer versions.
+TensorFlow for MacOS currently (8/26/2025) requires python 3.9 or 3.10, it won't work with newer versions.
 Check your Python version (if it is installed)

 ```bash
 python --version
 ```

-If it's older than 3.9 or newer than 3.10.x (where x is any number) then install 3.10 using Homebrew, a MacOS package managaer[^1].
+If it's older than 3.9 or newer than 3.10.x (where x is any number) then install 3.10 using Homebrew, a MacOS package manager[^3].

 ```bash
 brew update